-- 1 Make sure your shotgun is completely unloaded and the "safety" is in the on safe position. - 2 Use a #2 cross tip or Phillips screwdriver to remove the recoil pad at the end of the buttstock (Figure 21, page 33).
+- 1 Make sure your shotgun is completely unloaded and the "safety" is in the on safe position. - 2 Use a #2 cross tip or Phillips screwdriver to remove the recoil pad at the end of the buttstock (Figure 20, page 32).
 Place a small amount of petroleum jelly on the screw access slits on the top and bottom of the rear of the buttstock to prevent damaging the recoil pad.
 Insert the screwdriver into each of the two access holes.
 Make certain the tip of the screwdriver engages the head of the screw.
 Turn the screw counterclockwise until the screw is completely loose from the stock.
-When both screws are free, remove the recoil pad.

-- 3 Remove the stock insert to access the stock bolt nut (Figure 24). - 4 Use a 1⁄2" socket wrench to remove the two stock bolt nuts and stock bolt washer.
-(Figure 25). - 5 Completely remove the buttstock from the receiver, along with the existing shim, and install the shim you have selected (Figure 26).
-Make certain you have the proper shim installed and in position before reattaching the buttstock and recoil pad. - 6 When you are satisfied with the fit, reattach the buttstock to the receiver with the washer and the nuts. - 7 Snug the nuts down with the socket wrench, do not overtighten. - 8 Reinstall the stock insert. - 9 Reinstall the recoil pad with care, so as not to scratch or mar the finish of the stock.
+When both screws are free, remove the recoil pad. - 3 Remove the stock insert to access the stock bolt nut (Figure 24). - 4 Use a 1/2" socket wrench to remove the stock retaining nut.
+(Figure 25, page 36).
+Also remove the cupped alignment washer, square washer and stock retaining plate. - 5 Completely remove the buttstock from the receiver.
+Remove the existing shim and install the shim you have selected (Figure 26, page 36).
+Make certain you have the proper shim installed and in the correct position before reinstalling the buttstock and recoil pad.